Alluxio/alluxio/docs/en/overview/Architecture.md

 <img src="{{ '/img/dataflow-async-through.gif' | relativize_url }}" alt="ASYNC_THROUGH data flow"/>
 </p>

+If you are writing with `ASYNC_THROUGH` and the worker crashes before you persist the data, then you will incur a data loss.

 To provide fault tolerance, one important property working with `ASYNC_THROUGH` is `alluxio.user.file.replication.durable`.
 This property sets a target replication level of new data in Alluxio after write completes but before the data is persisted to the under storage, with a default value 1.
-Alluxio will maintain the target replication level of the file before the background persist process completes, and reclaim the space in Alluxio afterwards.
+Alluxio will maintain the target replication level of the file before the background persist process completes, and reclaim the space in Alluxio afterwards, so the data will only be written to the UFS once.

 ### Write to UFS Only (`THROUGH`)